mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 Power Nullification

-The guys who amplify powers are more popular, but you’re arguably more important, if only as a jailer.
+The guys who amplify powers are more popular, but you're arguably more important, if only as a jailer.

 **Basic Power Nullification:** You can render your zone inhospitable to the use of superpowers.
 If someone attempts to use a power in your zone, and that power prompts opposition, increase its opposition by +2.
-If the power doesn’t prompt opposition, they must overcome a Fair (+2) obstacle with [[Will]] to use it.
+If the power doesn't prompt opposition, they must overcome a Fair (+2) obstacle with [[Will]] to use it.
 This nullification field does not affect you, and you can dismiss it at will.
 Additionally, you always know who around you is super-powered and generally what their power is.

 ### Enhancements